Marlvin12/IP-Address-and-Protocol-Encoding-Research/README.md

 ## Experimental Design
 ### Algorithm Selection
-- Logistic Regression (baseline)
+- Logistic Regression (baseline) using GLM.jl
-- SVM (with different kernels)
+- SVM (with different kernels) using LIBSVM.jl
-- Neural Networks (test different architectures)
+- Neural Networks using Flux.jl (test different architectures)
-- Random Forest (vary depth and estimators)
+- Random Forest (vary depth and estimators) using DecisionTree.jl
-- Naive Bayes (Gaussian and Multinomial)
+- Naive Bayes (Gaussian and Multinomial) using NaiveBayes.jl

 ### Hyperparameter Tuning
 - Grid search for optimal parameters for each algorithm